This location has multiple holiday properties

-The lounge has a large L-shaped sofa and an antique 3 piece suite, wood burning Jotul stove set in a feature granite and wooden beamed fireplace, English free-to-air satellite 50" TV, Plasma TV and DVD player.
+The lounge has a large L-shaped sofa and an antique 3 piece suite, wood burning Jotul stove set in a feature granite and wooden beamed fireplace, English free-to-air satellite tv, French terrestrial tv, 50" tv, Plasma tv and dvd player.
 Well stocked bookcase.
 Window with views across the front lawn to the woodland beyond.

 The bedrooms comprise an enormous double and a triple; all bedroom furniture is solid pine.